L0gan012/Zelda_V2/README.md

 Arrow Keys/WASD - move link;
 Q - Quit;
-R - Reset link's position;
+R - Reset Game;
-E - deal link 1 damage;
-U - cycle backwards through rooms;
-I - cycle forwards through rooms;
-LeftMouse - cycle backwards through rooms;
-Right - cycle forwards through rooms;
 X/N - Attack;
 Z - Use Item
 Enter - Pause Game
 C - cycle through item selector when paused
 Other controls are written in in-game prompts.
+Controls can be changed in Preferences, and Instructions page gives a detailed description of functionality.

 Known Bugs/Issues:

 Controls:
-Link can walk away from his sword while it is drawing.
-Resetting after dying or winning does not fully reset.
+Volume up, down and mute does not work and crashes the game.
+Reset command has unexpected behavior.

 Items:
 Boomerang cannot be used more than once.
-Bombs don't explode.
+Link shoots a sword even with full health.
+Sword shoots from incorrect place when link is in damaged state.

-Constant Class:
+Constant Classes:
-Additional class(es) should be created for organizing single point of control, i.e. AnimationSpeedSettings.cs, DisplaySettings.cs, etc.

 Sprite Classes:
 Currently there are two possible methods of displaying Sprites:  The Item, Projectile, Block, and Enemy Sprites graphics consist of formatted texture atlases that allow them to be displayed with the SpriteSingleAnimation or SpriteContinuousAnimation class.
 However, the link sprites all come from a single spriteSheet which requires Link sprites to be drawn with their own class utilizing source and destination rectangles.